manstegling/ziploq/README.md

 ### Code example

-Creating a `Ziploq` instance, registering one dataset and two ordered input data producers and then operating on the merged, ordered output is done in the following way
+Creating a `Ziploq` instance, registering one dataset and two ordered input data producers and then operating on the merged, ordered output is done in the following way.

 ```java
 public static void main(String[] args) {